The structure of a compiler is organized into multiple phases, each responsible for transforming source code step by step into machine code.

 - This phase is machine-dependent.

-- This phase is optional but includes Error Handling, Symbol Table Management.
+- This phase is optional and includes the Error Handling and Symbol Table Management phases.

 0 Comments